dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 *   Generate solver usage reports.

-For information about |dwave_short| quantum computers, problems, and solvers, go to the |doc_getting_started|_ guide.
+For information about |dwave_short| quantum computers, problems, and solvers, see the :ref:`opt_index_get_started` or :ref:`qpu_index_get_started` sections.

-If you have access to Leap Admin, then you have been designated as a project or organization administrator with privileges to manage one or more projects or organizations that have been created by |dwave_short|
-in accordance with your customer contract.
+If you have access to Leap Admin, then you have been designated as a project or organization administrator with privileges to manage one or more projects or organizations that have been created by |dwave_short| in accordance with your customer contract.

-To get started quickly, go to :ref:`admin_quick_start`.
+To get started quickly, go to the :ref:`admin_quick_start` subsection.

 Leap Admin Organization Page
 ----------------------------

 When you open an organization, the organization page is displayed as shown in :numref:`Figure %s <AdminOrgPage>`.

 .. figure:: ../_images/leap_admin_org_admin_org_page.png
     :name: AdminOrgPage